 Shoreline Monitoring

-Beaches in the CNMI are important coastal resources that connect visitors and residents to the ocean.
+Beaches in the CNMI are important coastal resources connecting visitors and residents to the ocean.
 These important ecosystems also have high recreational, aesthetic, economic, subsistence, and cultural value.
+The width and shape of the coastline are naturally ever-changing with how sediment moves within our coast and ocean.

-Their width and shape are naturally ever-changing with how sediment moves within our coast and ocean.
 However, swells and storms drive high energy waves into the shore and increase shoreline movement, which concerns beach loss.
 Beaches also provide a natural defense from waves.
-For certain beaches, erosion threatens nearby infrastructure close to the waterline and endangers users with hazardous footing.
+For certain beaches, erosion threatens nearby infrastructure close to the waterline and presents issues to users.
 Storm-driven erosion is the primary cause of significant beach loss in the CNMI.
+Given the complexity of coastal dynamics influenced by various factors within the terrestrial and marine landscape, such as the Saipan Lagoon, data is necessary to understand the impact of coastal management decisions.

 about the program